khaled87ahmed/Image-Captioning-InceptionV3-LSTM/README.md

 - **Learning Rate**: Adaptive learning rate scheduling during training
 - **Loss Function**: Categorical Cross-Entropy
 - **Optimization**: Adam Optimizer with Gradient Clipping

-## Contributing
-Contributions are welcome!
-Please submit a pull request or create an issue to discuss the change you want to make.